Motivating Effort with Information about Future Rewards: Proofs of Results in the Main Text

-\begin{proof}[Proof of Proposition \ref{prop:optlearn}] We follow the same rationale of the proof of Proposition \ref{prop:opt}.
-For any information policy $\bm{\sigma}$, let $\alpha$ denote the CDF of $\tau\kh{H}$, i.e., the agent's shirk time given that the task has high quality, and let $\beta$ denote the CDF of $\tau\kh{L}$.
+\begin{proof}[Proof of Lemma \ref{lem:free}] For any information policy $\bm{\sigma}$, let $\alpha$ denote the CDF of $\tau\kh{H}$, the agent's quitting time conditional on the task being high quality, and let $\beta$ denote the CDF of $\tau\kh{L}$.